Mightylight/BrickbreakerGame/README.md

-# PinBall Game
+# BrickBreaker Game
-This is a PinBall game/simulation that i made for an assignment while studying CMGT at saxion.
+This is a BrickBreaker game/simulation that i made for an assignment while studying CMGT at saxion.
 This game was made using the Saxion GXPEngine.